 Most organisations will implement change from the top down.
 The reasoning for this is sound.
 You want to make sure that your leaders are well-prepared and trained to support their respective team members in implementing change.
 However, this will not necessarily produce the best result.
 This top-down approach can breed mistrust.
 Without trust, change becomes almost impossible.

 Implementing change need not be feared.
 With the right preparation, each stage can be properly addressed to minimise disruption to the organisation while improving productivity and effectiveness.
 Post Covid-19, we no longer have a choice about this.
+We cannot go back to doing business the way we used to.
 We have to pivot and change our business.

 This is where we over analyse a situation to the extent that we become paralysed and cannot take any action.
 Over-thinking a problem is not necessarily a good idea – especially in business!
 We toss all the pros and cons over and over and over in our head and our fear of making the wrong decision stops us dead in our track.
 The end result is that we end up doing nothing.
 And that is the worst possible thing we can do.